-The Sustainable Economies Research Group (SERG) conducts ground-breaking research in the field of sustainable production and consumption.
+The Sustainable Economies Research Group (SERG) conducts ground-breaking research in the field of sustainable economy.
 The Group’s members are drawn from across the University as well as externally.

-The Group is premised on the belief that bringing forth a sustainable economy requires a systems approach by inter-disciplinary experts combining deep understandings from the social sciences, engineering and physical sciences.
+The Group is premised on the belief that bringing forth a sustainable economy requires a systems approach by inter-disciplinary experts combining deep understandings from economics and finance (other social sciences), engineering and physical sciences.

-Members are concerned with the task of connecting with organisations, government and civil society in helping ensure a realistic and just transition, but also one that is empirically robust and informed.
+Members are concerned with the task of connecting with organisations, government and civil society in driving change in the world to ensure a realistic and just transition, but also one that is empirically robust and informed.

 Sustainable Economies Research Group blog